ksylor/ohshitgit/README.md

 ## Local development
 The following commands will all need to be run in a terminal/command line prompt.

 1. Clone the project repo to your computer.
-Instructions are up and to the left of this file in the github ui.
+Instructions are up and to the right of this file in the github ui (it's a big green button that says "clone or download").
 Then `cd ohshitgit` to open the cloned repo.

 2. Before you start work, create a new branch for your changes using:
 `git checkout -b new-branch-name` Please choose a descriptive branch name such as `add-language-fr` or similar.
 Netlify will use this branch later to create a test environment for your changes!